pocketgems/dynamodb/docs/dynamodb.md

 }
 ```

-We can access each component of a key just like any other field:
+Access each component of a key just like any other field:
 ```javascript
 const raceResult = await tx.get(RaceResult, { raceID: 99, runnerName: 'Bo' })
 expect(raceResult.raceID).toBe(99)